apintok/loginpage/README.md

 **_ LOGIN PAGE _**

-Simple App to study and learn User Authentication.
+- Simple App to study and learn User Authentication.

-I am building this App using MongoDB, EXPRESS and NODEJS.
+- Building this App using MongoDB, EXPRESS and NODEJS.
+- Using PassportJS to create the Authentication (http://www.passportjs.org).

+** Current Progress **

+- Defining the Login Routes;
+- Set the Logout Route;